During these are unprecedented times we wanted to let you know what we are doing to respond to the outbreak.

-To protect the health of our employees, all EDSL staff are currently working remotely.
+To protect the health and wellbeing of our employees and their families, all EDSL staff are working remotely.
 However our support and consultancy services remain fully operational and contactable via email and phone.

-As a lot of our customers will also be working remotely, we have implemented the following polices to help you during these difficult times.
+As countries all over the world put restrictions in place and encourage people to use social distancing, many of our customers will also be working remotely.
+We have implemented the following policies to help you during these difficult times.

 As per current advice, all in person training is cancelled.
-To help with training new users in the mean time, we have made our new e-training course free to use until the crisis is over.
-Please note that you will need to sign up to enrol on the course.
+To help with training new users in the mean time, we have made access to all of our e-training courses free.
+Please note that you will need to sign up to enrol on a course.

 Daylight factors: What's the difference between the BRE method and the 3D modeller?